ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/soil_moisture.md

 * The {func}`~pyrealm.pmodel.functions.calc_soilmstress_stocker` function implements the
   {cite:t}`Stocker:2020dh` GPP penalty for use with the standard P Model.
 * {func}`~pyrealm.pmodel.functions.calc_soilmstress_mengoli` function implements the
-  {cite:t}`mengoli:2023a` GPP penalty for use with the subdaily P Model..
+  {cite:t}`mengoli:2023a` GPP penalty for use with the subdaily P Model.

 The GPP penalty functions are described in more detail below, using the artificial data set created below.
 The data set consists of 5 days of observations of a constant